buildAI/aliensOnEarth/README.md

 # Aliens On Earth
-Console based application which can take details and generate a pdf or text file.

-Here in this repository the main.swift file consists of code for problem statement and the pdf_template.txt is the template for a PDF structure.
+Clone the repo into your Developer directory

+In terminal compile the files using the command "swiftc file_formats.swift dictionary_list.swift main.swift"

-To run the code just download the main.swift and pdf_template.txt.
+Then run the main file by typing the command "./main"

-In the main.swift there are paths defined to the pdf_template and the output files.

-Here while I ran this on my machine I used local path details.
-In order to run them on your machine just paste location of the pdf_template and your interest of output files location to the respective variables that store location of fies and run the main.swift in the terminal to see the application running.

-In the main.swift I've defined two different output formats as functions.
-Inorder to add a new plugin we can get the template of the required plugin and write a function to give an output of the specified format
+To extend the usability of the application just paste the respective function file of the format in "file_formats.swift".
+Make sure the function type is same as already predefined functions Ex: outputPDFFile

+Then just add the function and display type in the "dictionary_list.swift".
+There after just compile and run using the above commands you see the application running.